 Eucharistic Ministers and Visitors are generally trained in their local worshipping community, typically by a deacon or other clergy person in leadership.
 Deaneries may also wish to hold a training session, especially if there are a number of congregations without clergy in the area.

-Whitaker Training for Eucharistic Visitors: Saturday, February 4, 2023 at St. Aidan’s Episcopal Church, Ann Arbor
+Whitaker Training for Eucharistic Visitors: Saturday, December 2, 2023 at St. George’s Episcopal Church, Milford

-This session, facilitated by Archdeacon Tim Spannaus, will be held on Saturday, February 4th from 10-Noon.
+This session, facilitated by Archdeacon Tim Spannaus, will be held on December 2 from 10am-Noon.
 Registration fee for this course is $10.